-Definition of calyx
+Definition of calyx in English:

-noun (plural calyces /-lɪsiːz/ or calyxes)
+noun (plural calyces ˈkalɪsiːzˈkeɪlɪsiːz or calyxes)

-- 1 Botany the sepals of a flower, typically forming a whorl that encloses the petals and forms a protective layer around a flower in bud.
+1 Botany The sepals of a flower, typically forming a whorl that encloses the petals and forms a protective layer around a flower in bud.
 Compare with corolla.